Consumer Invoicing (Sweden)

 -

-- If the receiver has an active Billo and Kivra account, the invoice is sent to Billo as Billo has the priority in routing order of digital mail solutions.
+- If the receiver has both an active Billo and Kivra account, the invoice is sent to Billo, as Billo has priority in the routing order for digital mail solutions.

-- If the receiver has Kivra account, the invoice is sent to Kivra
+- If the receiver has a Kivra account, the invoice is sent to Kivra.

-If none of the above routing options are applicable, the invoice is routed to email or print, depending on the sender’s fallback settings and if the receiver’s email and address details are provided.
+- Fallback routes If none of the above routing options are applicable, the invoice is routed to email or print, depending on the sender’s fallback settings and whether the receiver’s email and address details are provided.

 Billing actions

-EINVOICE_BANK_B2C_SECO - invoice send to consumer’s Netbank EINVOICE_B2C_SECO_KIVRA - invoice send to consumer’s Kivra account EINVOICE_B2C_SECO_BILLO - invoice send to consumer’s Billo account
+EINVOICE_BANK_B2C_SECO - invoice sent to consumer’s netbank EINVOICE_B2C_SECO_KIVRA - invoice sent to consumer’s Kivra account EINVOICE_B2C_SECO_BILLO - invoice sent to consumer’s Billo account